 At the same time Royer, who enrolled at PSU in January, acknowledged that an injury to a player in front of him on the depth chart could change that scenario.
 During spring practice he was running with the third team at weakside 'backer, behind senior Bani Gbadyu and sophomore Gerald Hodges.

-I just think I'm more of a defensive end, but that's not going to come around until I gain more weight.
+And, he said, “My heart is always at defensive end, because that's where I've played my whole life. … I just think I'm more of a defensive end, but that's not going to come around until I gain more weight.”

 Royer was one of eight players to enroll early at Penn State this year, an increasingly common practice throughout college football with which Nittany Lions assistant coach/recruiting coordinator Mike McQueary does not agree.